an23lm/Player/README.md

 <img src="Assets/player2.jpg" alt="Menu Bar"/>
 <img src="Assets/player1.jpg" alt="Interface 1"/>

-<p font-family='Helvetica Neue' font-size='1.5em'>Player knows you don't want to listen to iTunes when you're watching a YouTube video, so it promptly pauses your iTunes and any other YouTube video that might be playing on other tabs.</p>
+<p>Player knows you don't want to listen to iTunes when you're watching a YouTube video, so it promptly pauses your iTunes and any other YouTube video that might be playing on other tabs.</p>

 <p font-family='Helvetica Neue' font-size='1.5em'>Player now supports <span font-family='Helvetica Neue' font-size='1.5em'>iTunes</span> and <span font-family='Helvetica Neue' font-size='1.5em'>YouTube</span> on Google Chrome! </p>
 <p font-family='Helvetica Neue' font-size='1.5em'>Player is in beta, so it is rough around the edges.</p>